bastionzero/bastionzero-sdk-go/CONTRIBUTING.md

 your change spans across multiple issues or PRs, you can include all of them as a comma separated list of numbers). _Repeat_ this process for any additional changes.
-The `.yaml` files created in the `.changes/unreleased` folder should be pushed the repository along with any code changes.
+The `.yaml` files created in the `.changes/unreleased` folder should be pushed to the repository along with any code changes.

 #### Entry (`body`) format